jul0105/last-byte.github.io/_posts/2020-05-05-offops-in-ad-0.md

 ### Application Server - Request & Response (AP-REQ & AP-REP)

 I won't go too much into details on how this part of the authentication work as it's not very interesting from an offensive perspective (plus, this post is getting long.
 And I'm getting bored.
 Yay for self-discipline).
 There are some insights, but we can skip them for now.
-What you need to know regarding this part of the authentication is that once the client holds a TGS for a particulare service, he can use it to
+What you need to know regarding this part of the authentication is that once the client holds a TGS for a particulare service, he can use it to prove to the service his identity (well, in theory).

+## End of the beginning

+Ok, I think it's enough for this first post.
+In the next one we will take a look at how the first and second step of the authentication process can be exploited by an attacker.
+See you soon. last, out.